MishaConway/ruby-redis-hash/README.md

 ## Using the hash

-You can add data to the hash using either the set method.
+You can add data to the hash using the set method.

 ```ruby
 # setting a single item